Reporting

 There are more and more requirements to report ESG information in a standardized way, and having a recognized scorecard helps us respond quickly to these requests.

-This not only reduces legal risks, it also opens the door to contracts with major clients who ask for external evaluations before continuing to work with their suppliers.
+This not only reduces legal risks, it also opens the door to contracts with major clients who ask for external evaluations before continuing to work with their suppliers, especially under frameworks such as the sustainable finance disclosure regulation (SFDR).

 2. Reputation and Trust in the Market